RhinoSecurityLabs/little-stitch/README.md

 the current byte have been set on the server, signaling the server can print it to stdout and reinitialize the current byte.

-We can run through this manually by just running the server side of the connection and using `nc` to manually poke the bits.
+We can run through this manually by just running the server-side of the connection and using `nc` to manually poke the bits.

 ```